 Want to Start Your Blog (the Right Way)?

-Now, let's dive into our first section of blogging advice, geared around the launching phase.
+Now, let’s dive into our first section of blogging tips and advice, geared around the launching phase.

 1. “Set realistic expectations, build smart habits that ladder up to your goals and embrace a mindset of experimentation.” — Ryan Robinson (that’s me! 👋)